|Initial Licenses||Renewal Licenses|

 Probationary License (Two-Years): Issued to individuals who have not completed the reeducation requirements for the five year or re-entry license.
 Only one probationary license is issued to an applicant.

 40-Day Provisional License (40 Calendar Days): Issued to applicants who have been offered a job (either substitute or teaching) and have completed the entire application process with the exception of the background investigation.
 A letter from the school administrator indicating their desire to hire that person without the background investigation being complete and a letter from the applicant indicating their criminal background history is needed by the ESPB prior to issuing this license.
 40-Day Provisional License Instructions (34kb pdf)

 30-Year Life License: Issued to a teacher who has held a ND license for 30 years and met the requirements of their current teaching license.
+(If an applicant currently holds a 5-year license and would like to move into the 30-Year Life License, they must submit 6 semester hours of re-education credit as required for the 5-year license they currently hold.)
 Expiration: none